×

 When we asked people living in Sweden what life is like and how people spend their time, they said:

 "People in Uppsala are academic-oriented, or are mostly blue-collar workers because of the university.
 Work in Uppsala is varied, but those who are in technology or engineering are usually paid better.
 Family is important in Sweden, and might be hard to get invited to a traditional Swedish home at first for outsiders.
 Socializing is not as liberal as, say Ireland, but Swedes are respectful and courteous to newcomers.
-Sports is academically oriented, but observance of the national team is paramount for football (American: Soccer)," explained one retiree living in Uppsala.
+Sports is academically oriented, but observance of the national team is paramount for football (American: Soccer)," explained a retiree in Uppsala.

 "Life for expats and digital nomads in Sweden is generally quite pleasant.
 The country is known for its high quality of life, with excellent healthcare, education, and infrastructure.
 Expats and digital nomads can enjoy the country's stunning natural beauty, vibrant cities, and rich cultural heritage.
 Sweden is also a great place to work, with a strong economy and plenty of job opportunities.
 The cost of living is relatively high, but the quality of life is worth it.
-Expats and digital nomads can also benefit from the country's generous social welfare system, which provides a safety net for those who need it," said one retiree in living in Sweden.
+Expats and digital nomads can also benefit from the country's generous social welfare system, which provides a safety net for those who need it," explained one retiree living in Sweden.

 What do I need to know before retiring in Sweden?